aronmorris/autocomplete-suggestions/SCORING & IMPROVEMENTS.md

 score, and other Londons receiving lower scores based on how much less populous they are than it.

 #IMPROVEMENTS
 As mentioned above, this is an MVP and could do with some refining.
-In particular, I would refine the Matcher to be less coupled to the matching instruments as mentioned above in its dedicated section.
+Since writing this document initially, I have updated the Matcher to be less coupled to the confidence grading mechanisms it uses and significantly tidied up the class.

 ##Service QoL Improvements
 The endpoint can be updated to take additional optional arguments, such as a limit to the number of items it will